mtik00/noogle/README.md

 [ ] multiple devices/structures?
-[ ] all email subjects are "New event scheduled"; not always True [ ] move app config to yaml/toml (already using it during build anyway) [ ] have setup create config files and instance folder/files [ ] add support for 429: Blocked (back off?)
+[ ] all email subjects are "New event scheduled"; not always True [ ] move app config to yaml/toml (already using it during build anyway) [ ] add support for 429: Blocked (back off?)
 [ ] stop trying failed commands after X time